-As at 31 December 2021 and 2020, financial assets and liabilities denominated in USD belongs to group companies of which their functional currency is HK\$.
+As at 31 December 2022 and 2021, financial assets and liabilities denominated in USD belongs to group companies of which their functional currency is HK\$.
 As HK\$ is pegged to USD, the Group consider the risk arising from transactions denominated in USD is insignificant.
 The Group is mainly exposed to the foreign currency risk of RMB against the functional currency of each group entity.

-The following table indicates the approximate change in the Group's loss (2020: profit) for the year in response to 5% (2020: 5%) increase or decrease in the functional currency of each group entity against the balances with third parties denominated in RMB to which the Group has significant exposure at the end of reporting period.
-A sensitivity rate of 5% (2020: 5%) on RMB represents management's assessment of the reasonably possible change in RMB exchange rate.
+The following table indicates the approximate change in the Group's loss (2021: loss) for the year in response to 5% (2021: 5%) increase or decrease in the functional currency of each group entity against RMB to which the Group has significant exposure at the end of reporting period.
+A sensitivity rate of 5% (2021: 5%) on RMB represents management's assessment of the reasonably possible change in RMB exchange rate.

-RMB in npact
+RMB impact

-2021 2020
+2022 2021

 Increase/ Increase/

 (decrease) (decrease)

-in loss in profit
+in loss in loss

 HK\$'000 HK\$'000

-te 310 -
+Increase in foreign exchange rate 171 310

-te (310) -
+Decrease in foreign exchange rate (171) (310)